What Is The Normal Range Of Lymphocyte Count

 White blood cells in the human body are designed to defend the organism from external attacks.
-When leukocytes are low the patient is susceptible to infection.
-Lymphocytes are a type of white blood cell that is distinguished from the rest by a lack of granules, and they have a key role in the immune system as they are able to respond to unknown agents.
-If you wan to know about the normal range of lymphocytes, OneHowTo can explain more.
+When leukocytes are low, a patient is susceptible to infection.
+First you may be wondering, what are lymphocytes exactly?
+Lymphocytes function are a type of white blood cell that is distinguished from the rest by a lack of granules.
+Lymphocytes function play a key role in the immune system.
+This is because lymphocytes are able to respond to unknown agents by producing antibodies made to defend against viruses and tumor cells.

 Lymphocytes - A Normal Range